Real Estate Photo Enhancement in Chicago: 2026 Guide for Agents

 How much does real estate photo enhancement in Chicago cost?

 Pricing starts at $19 per listing for basic enhancement and $49 for full virtual staging plus twilight conversion.
-Volume plans for brokerages drop the per-listing cost further.
+Volume plans for brokerages drop the per-listing cost further, often to under $10 per property.
 Most Chicago teams see a positive ROI within the first two listings because of faster sales and higher final prices.
+A 2025 survey of RealVision AI users showed an average 4.7x return on enhancement investment.

 Can I use the same photos for social media and the MLS?